hackerdonut/hackerdonut/README.md

 - 👋 Hi, I’m @hackerdonut
-- 👀 I’m interested in the use of machine learning and AI in advancing medical modeling tools
+- 👀 I’m interested in the use of machine learning and AI in medical modeling software
-- 🌱 I’m currently learning advanced Python and neural networks
+- 🌱 I’m currently learning Python and neural networks
 - 📫 Skills: Java, MATLAB, beginner Python

 <!---